slatedocs/slate/source/includes/_general.md

 Alternatively, if you are unable to customize headers, you may add `format=json` GET parameter.

+## Resource identifiers

+Unless stated otherwise, all the resources in the system are identified with a [Universally Unique Identifier (UUID)][UUID].
+It is always represented as a string ID, in lower case and including dashes.

+For example: `9ae65e7d-56c5-11e5-af8d-6c4008c08dfe`

 ## Paginated Collections

 Some of the API endpoints return paginated collections.
 Unless stated otherwise, all these endpoints accept the following optional GET parameters.